 Learn how to apply behavioural analysis and situational awareness to manage threats in dynamic environments.
 Take your violence-prevention skills to the next level with behavioural intelligence expert Mathew Wann, author of Predicting Violence: How to Interpret Nonverbal Cues.

-This session (the KEF–IC ‘Golf’ module) builds upon the lessons of Foxtrot, teaching you how to use nonverbal analysis while operating in a threat environment.
+This live online session (the KEF–IC ‘Golf’ module) builds upon the lessons of Foxtrot, teaching you how to use nonverbal analysis while operating in a threat environment.
 You will increase your knowledge of key nonverbal indicators of violence/aggression, and learn to contextualise those behaviours to shared environments such as cafés, bars, train stations and carparks.
 The module also teaches the fundamentals of ‘baselining’ threats (vital for effective threat analysis) and introduces rapid profiling in dynamic environments.
 This includes analysing examples in a classroom environment, then applying these skills in practical, scenario-based drills.
 The lessons culminate in a high-fidelity simulation exercise, enabling you to put your training into action.

 Through the Golf module, you will develop: